Pioneer packs

 Day 5:

-It's a must to sail through Klüver's canal, which is located after Bridge no. 7.
-It's not very wide or deep and the trees grow over it, so the branches and leaves almost form a "roof".
+It's a must to sail through Klüver's canal, which is located after Bridge No. 7.
+It's not very wide or deep and the trees grow over it so that the branches and leaves almost form a "roof".
 But there's just enough room for you to sail your canoe through, and from here you enter the most beautiful lake in the middle of the forest.
 The lake is called Avnsø and is usually called "The Glasses", a name given to the lake due to its shape because it actually resembles a pair of old-fashioned nose glasses.

-Now you're heading towards Silkeborg, where you'll be travelling on the 2.5 km long Remstrup River.
-Remstrup Å runs from Brassø to Silkeborg Harbour, where Silkeborg Kanocenter is also based, and this is where your trip ends.
-If you're not in a hurry to get home, you could take a short walk up to Silkeborg's cosy town centre with shopping opportunities, boutiques and eateries.
+Now the trip continues towards Silkeborg, where you will sail on Remstrup Å, which is 2.5 km long.
+Remstrup Å runs from Brassø to Silkeborg Harbor, where Silkeborg Kanocenter is also based, and here you will end your trip.
+If you're not in a hurry to get home, you could take a short walk up to Silkeborg's cozy city center with shopping, shopping opportunities and eateries.